 Figure 3.
-Conceptual Order of Processing within TM Stack
+Functional interface within TM protocol

 The SDLS ApplySecurity Function may interface with the TM Space Data Link Protocol at either the Virtual Channel Generation Function or the Virtual Channel Multiplexing Function.
 The choice of where to apply security within the TM Data Link Layer depends upon several factors such as the number of Security Associations (SAs), their type (one VC or more than one VC per SA), and the corresponding source and termination of the security function(s), key management, and the use of the anti-replay feature.